-A group of early Members who invested significant amounts of capital into the project at the very beginning, may be entitled to receive a discount of 10% on the price of one lot.
-If paid, the cash benefit of this discount would be received by these Members no earlier than at the end of stage 2.
+A group of early Members who invested significant amounts of capital into the project at the very beginning when the project was at significant risk, may be entitled to receive a discount of 10% on the price of one lot.
+If paid, the cash benefit of this discount would be received by these Members no earlier than at the end of Stage 2.

-The founding Member and ex-Director, Lyndall Parris, spent many years researching ecovillages and many more years bringing the Co-operative to life.
-Lyndall will receive a Lot in Stage 2 by way of compensation for these efforts.
+The founding Member and past Director, Lyndall Parris, spent many years researching ecovillages and many more years bringing the Co-operative to life.
+Lyndall has received a Lot in Stage 2 by way of compensation for these efforts.